 "Cam Ye O'er Frae France" is the album's rollicking highpoint, with Maddy Prior singing in Borders dialect about George 1 and his mistress - "riding on a goosie" in somewhat saucy terms against a crashing electric and sharp acoustic backing and a full drum sound, often in military marching style.

 As the album comes to a close, the last two tracks are perhaps the most "folky" and, indeed, the most beautiful.
 On "Hares On The Mountain", overdubbing is used so that Peter Knight's two mandolins, recorders and harmonium are heard together, resulting in a most melodious outcome.
-Peter Knight contributes a sad sounding vocal on this one too.
+Bob Johnson contributes a sad sounding vocal on this one too.
 "Bonny Moorhen" is another lovely track that sees Maddy Prior on great vocal form, again.
 Crystal clear, knife through butter acoustic guitars ring like a bell behind Prior's haunting vocal and a lovely, deep bass guitar underpinning the song too.